engraving-challenges/main/2-editing-workflow.md

 an ebook for tablets, or a pocket version.
 This needs a different page layout - change paper size to 70% of the original, but keep staff size the same.
-We'd like to see whether such a modified version will still look good, i.e. how your previous adjustments will be treated by the software.
+We'd like to see whether such a modified version will still look good, i.e. how your previous adjustments will be treated by the software (so, don't fix collisions and other problems caused by this change).

+#### Transposed Version

+This doesn't usually happen with publications, but when creatking performance materials one sometimes needs to transpose the piece.
+Please prepare two additional versions - one a minor second higher, and one a major third lower.
+(as above, don't fix layout problems caused by transposition).

 Submitting your work
 --------------------